puppetlabs/puppet-docs/source/puppet/4.9/custom_types.markdown

 > #### Options
 >
-> When creating a type, you may also specify options after the name.
+> When creating a type, you can also specify options after the name.
 There is currently only one option available.
 >
 > Options must be specified as a hash, although Ruby method arguments allow you to leave the curly braces off of hashes.
 >